tjscooper/logpile/README.md

 ##### TO DEVELOP

 * Bugs
-  - Update Log form not populating
+  - Update Log form not populating √
-  - Tasks not populating correctly (or on time)
+  - Tasks not populating correctly (or on time) √
 * Features
-  - React Context
   - Top Drawer √
   - Edit Log √
     - Add Name, TaskId to Log model √